dasu/syrup-sopel-modules/README.md

 ##### bday.py
 Notifies channel when a user has their birthday (every 6 hours on the day of the birthday), or how many days away the next birthday is. refer to data.txt to see how the user's birthdays are suppose to be set up.
 ##### bitcoin.py
-Bitcoin/LTC/DOGE module.
+Bitcoin/ETH/XRP module.
+You can add more memecoins in too.
 Based off of https://github.com/sc0tt/boredbot-modules/blob/master/bitcoin.py
 ##### dubtrack.py
 Dubtrack (and plugdj) module.
 Dubtrack has a really nice API.  plugdj does not, but whatever.
 ##### edict.py